Webinar Presentation: Lessons for the Universalization of Health Care in Emerging Economies

-A webinar presentation about how to explore the opportunities and challenges facing developing countries as they seek to expand and universalize their health care systems.
+Slide presentation, from the webinar held on 27 July 2017, about how to explore the opportunities and challenges facing developing countries as they seek to expand and universalize their health care systems.

 Universal health care was once a central pillar of the welfare state, but the rise of neoliberalism in international policy discourse and practice eroded the support for universal social provision.
 As a result, many countries shifted health care from public to private management and provision in a wave of pro-market reforms.
 Yet, not all countries followed this path, and the examples of those that went against the tide and promoted universalization of health care provide valuable insights for policy makers seeking to create more inclusive systems, in line with the objectives of the Sustainable Development Goals.